 Where physical appearance is concerned, I continue to improve my appearance, such as working out, eating well, dressing well, sticking to a skincare regimen, and going for occasional skin treatments (read: facials), but I no longer do them because I feel ugly, because I want to correct “imperfections”, or because I want to “match up” to a certain mental image of beauty.

 Rather, I do them because I honor myself, I like how I look at the present, and I want to look even better.
 It’s part of improving upon what I have/like vs. trying to get rid of what I dislike (the latter being a bigger motivator in the past).

-While that is in fact part of what I’m driving (see Point #2), the bigger point I’m trying to get across here is that whatever looks you have now is ALREADY beautiful, and it is NOT more or less beautiful than another’s looks (see Point #1).
+While that is in fact part of what I’m driving (see Point #2), the bigger point I’m trying to say is that whatever looks you have now is ALREADY BEAUTIFUL, and it is NOT LESS OR MORE beautiful than another’s looks (see Point #1).
+YOU ARE ALREADY BEAUTIFUL AS YOURSELF NOW, FULL STOP.
+You, looking just the way you are now, are BEAUTIFUL as ANY magazine model or celebrity icon.
 Beauty comes in all forms, shapes, sizes, and colors, not just the one-track definition that the media keeps projecting in our faces.
 Do read Point #1 again for what I have to say on this.

 Share this Article